DaneelTrevize/TABSAT/Features.md

 # Map Viewer

-When a Save File is extracted as a step in the Modification process, the contents is unpacked into a new folder (default under `DRIVE:\Users\USERNAME\Documents\TABSAT\edits\`).
+When a Save File is extracted as a step in the Modification process, the contents is unpacked into a new folder (default under `%USERPROFILE%\Documents\TABSAT\edits\`).
 These XML files contain enough of the state data layers from the game that a visual representation can be generated similar to the in-game minimap, with options to have the various layers shown, as well as derived values such as terrain navigability, and additional entity properties.